jetperch/joulescope_arduino_target/README.md

 *   1 USB A to Micro B cable
 *   1 target device: a modified Arduino Pro Mini

-Follow the steps below to create your own setup.
+The next steps describe how to create your own setup if you do not have the Joulescope Evaluation Kit.

 ### Prepare the Arduino Pro Mini